 2019–20 Pay Negotiations

-    In addition, the University is working locally on a range of matters which are of concern to trade unions and colleagues across the sector to find ways to address areas such as academic workload pressures, stress and mental health concerns, casual working and career progression for academic staff.
+We continue to work locally on a range of matters which are of concern to trade unions and colleagues across the sector to find ways to address areas such as academic workload pressures, stress and mental health concerns, casual working and career progression for academic staff.

 We will continue to engage with staff and our local trade unions on these matters.
 A summary of the positive progress we have made on these issues can be found in our How we're working with our local trade unions document (PDF, 246KB).